SoftEng-HEIGVD/Teaching-HEIGVD-RES-2020-Exercise-Protocol-Design/specs/PROTOCOL.md

 Client : The client asks the server to compute a calculation.
 Server : The server answers the result to the client

++ Disconnecting
+Client : The client asks the server to disconnect
+Server: The server tells the client it has received that request and answers.

 # Semantics : What happens when a message is received from the other party ?
 The other party sends an ACK (it acknoledges the message received)